Molesmalo/StarWarsMod4AirMash/Features.md

 ### Ship Names

-This is just a cosmetic change, but the tooltips for the ships now display the respective star wars ship names.
+This is just a cosmetic change, but the tooltips for the ships now display the respective star wars ship names (only in StarMash v1 & v2 Themes).

 <br><br>